Ukraine sees openings as Russia fixed on besieged Mariupol

-KYIV, Ukraine (AP) — Residents of Ukraine’s besieged southeastern coast awaited possible evacuation Sunday as the country’s president said Russia’s obsession with capturing a key port city had left it weakened and created opportunities for his military.
+KYIV, Ukraine (AP) — Residents of Ukraine’s besieged southeastern coast awaited possible evacuation Sunday as the country’s president said Russia’s obsession with capturing a key port city had left its forces weakened and created opportunities for his military.

-Two loud explosions were heard in Odesa on the Black Sea early Sunday and black smoke was seen rising above the city.
-There was no official information about what caused the explosions in Ukraine’s largest port where its navy is headquartered.
+Two loud explosions were heard in Odesa on the Black Sea, and black smoke was seen rising above the city, which is where Ukraine's navy is headquartered.
+It is west of Mariupol, a smaller port that has been under attack for almost the entire war and rescuers are desperate to reach.

-With Mariupol to the east of Odesa squarely in Russia’s crosshairs, Ukraine insists it has gained a leg up elsewhere in the country, leading to troops retaking territory north of the capital of Kyiv as Russian forces departed.

-“Ukraine has gained invaluable time, time that is allowing us to foil the enemy’s tactics and weaken its capabilities,” President Volodymyr Zelenskyy said late Saturday.
+The Odesa city council said in a brief statement that a morning airstrike set off fires in some areas.
+The Russian military said hours later that it used ships and aircraft-fired missiles to strike an oil processing plant and fuel depots that were supplying Ukrainian troops.

+The city council said Ukraine's air defense shot down some missiles before they hit the city.
+Ukrainian military spokesman Vladyslav Nazarov said there were no casualties from the attack.

 Mariupol is in the mostly Russian-speaking Donbas region, where Moscow-backed separatists have fought Ukrainian troops for eight years.
 Its capture would create an unbroken land corridor from Russia to Crimea, which Moscow seized from Ukraine in 2014.

-As Ukrainian troops moved cautiously to retake territory north of Kyiv, the country and its Western allies said Russia is building strength in eastern Ukraine.
-Where Russian troops recede, Ukraine said it would continue its attacks, shelling and targeting them as they pull out.
+With Mariupol squarely in Russia’s crosshairs, Ukraine insists it has gained a leg up elsewhere in the country.
+As his country's troops retook territory north of the capital of Kyiv from departing Russian troops, President Volodymyr Zelenskyy called on all Ukrainians to do whatever they could "to foil the enemy’s tactics and weaken its capabilities.”

 “Peace will not be the result of any decisions the enemy makes somewhere in Moscow.
 There is no need to entertain empty hopes that they will simply leave our land.
-We can only have peace by fighting,” Zelenskyy said.
+We can only have peace by fighting,” Zelenskyy said late Saturday.

+Zelenskyy and Ukraine's Western allies believe Russia has shifted its forces from the capital region and the country's north in order to build strength in the east and south.
+The Ukrainian leader again urged the West to supply his military with warplanes and more anti-missile systems.

+"Every Russian missile that hits our cities and every bomb dropped on our people, on our children, only adds black paint to the history that will describe everyone on whom the decision depended - the decision of whether to help Ukraine with modern weapons,” Zelenskyy said.

-Though the geography of the battlefield morphed, little changed for many Ukrainians more than five weeks into a war that has sent more than 4 million people fleeing the country as refugees.
+While the geography of the battlefield morphed, little changed for many Ukrainians more than five weeks into a war that has sent more than 4 million people fleeing the country as refugees and displaced millions more from their homes.

+The regional governor in Kharkiv, said Sunday that Russian artillery and tanks performed over 20 strikes on Ukraine’s second-largest city and its outskirts in the country's northeast over the past day.
+Gov. Oleh Synyehubov said a missile strike on the city of Lozovo wounded four people and that Russian tanks bombarded a hospital in the town of Balakliia.

-Zelenskyy alleged that as Russian troops have shifted, they’ve left mines around homes, abandoned equipment and even the bodies of the dead.
+Zelenskyy alleged Saturday that Russian troops have left mines around homes, abandoned equipment and even the bodies of the dead as they withdraw from around Kyiv.
 Those claims could not be independently verified, but Ukrainian troops were seen heeding the warning.

 In towns and cities surrounding Kyiv, signs of fierce fighting were everywhere in the wake of the Russian redeployment.
 Destroyed armored vehicles from both armies lay in streets and fields along with scattered military gear.